min2ha/ukwa-site/content/target/39571/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Marc Tierney on Facebook (Labour candidate for Carmarthen West and South Pembrokeshire)

 Marc Tierney is the Labour candidate for Carmarthen West and South Pembrokeshire at the 2016 National Assembly for Wales elections.